Szklary, Ząbkowice Śląskie County

 The only nickel ore mine in Poland was located here until 1984 when it was closed due to the depletion of the deposits.
 There was also a nickel foundry for processing mined ore.
 Excellent samples of chrysoprase were found in Szklary.
 Quite recently, a new mineral szklaryite was named after the village.

+During World War I, the German administration operated a forced labour camp for Allied prisoners of war at the local nickel ore mine.